Billie's Newest Campaign Aims To Tear Down Zoom Beauty Standards

 Advertisement

 According to the brand, the idea for the new campaign was inspired by the Billie team, which is 80% women.
 "With many of us working from home, we're suddenly coming face to face with our own faces several times a day via video chat," a representative for the brand says.
-"Too often, our knee-jerk reaction is to scrutinize the face staring back at us and immediately apologize for it, often without even realizing we're doing it.
-Maybe it's for our unwashed hair, shiny foreheads, or grown-in eyebrows — but in reality, we're just apologizing for looking like ourselves."
+"Too often, our knee-jerk reaction is to scrutinise the face staring back at us and immediately apologise for it, often without even realising we're doing it.
+Maybe it's for our unwashed hair, shiny foreheads, or grown-in eyebrows — but in reality, we're just apologising for looking like ourselves."

 The brand hopes that the video helps viewers shake the need to give disclaimers for how they look in isolation — and we couldn't agree more.